ADMTC 2026

 Will Mcloughlin, ADMTC Chair

-Alan Cocked, BIS Abu Dhabi Principal
+Alan Cocker, BIS Abu Dhabi Principal

 9.30am: Speaker Session 1